 Once I committed to this becoming David’s book, it started to take shape and assume a form that pleased me - finally.
 It grew then during the ten years I worked on it into an unrecognisable being.
 It is a book that I have often lost confidence in, particularly when several literary agents were rude or patronising about it.
 I hope now though that it communicates my passion for Nepal and it is a fitting tribute to David.

 Several readers have asked about the Nepali script in the book.
 The text on page 410 reads 'pheri betau la, David' which roughly translates as until we meet again.
 'Pheri betau la' appears again on page 415.
-I did hope to persuade the publisher to run Nepali translations of each chapter title as examples of Devanagri because I love the look of the script, but we got into a few tangles with design and layout.
+I did hope to persuade the Australian publisher of the first edition to run Nepali translations of each chapter title as examples of Devanagri because I love the look of the script, but we got into a few tangles with design and layout.
 Finally we decided to use just the first two letters of David's name as the chapter headers and for page breaks, which I think works well.
-The result is - I believe - a superb book, and it is one that doesn't rapidly disintegrate like some paperbacks produced in the northern hemisphere.
+The result is - I believe - an uplifting book which has now seen three editions by three different publishers in four continents and has been well-received see, for example this Outlook review.

 Reading Group Notes